go-vikunja/vikunja/docs/content/doc/development/migration.md

 1. Through the auth-based flow where the user gives you access to their data at the third-party service through an oauth flow.
 You can then call the service's api on behalf of your user to get all the data.
    The Todoist, Trello and Microsoft To-Do Migrators use this pattern.
 2. A file migration where the user uploads a file obtained from some third-party service.
-In your migrator, you need to parse the file and create the lists, tasks etc.
+In your migrator, you need to parse the file and create the projects, tasks etc.
    The Vikunja File Import uses this pattern.

 To differentiate the two, there are two different interfaces you must implement.